bredele/grout/README.md

 // => <button>Hello olivier</button>
 ```

-It is blazing fast and works everywhere
+It is blazing fast and works with every DOM nodes

 ```js
 var btn = dom('button', {